-Minesweeper is a game of logic where mines are hidden in a grid of squares.
-Clicking on a mine ends the game.
+Minesweeper is a game where mines are hidden in a grid of squares.
 Safe squares contain numbers telling you how many mines touch each square.
 You can use these number clues to solve the game by opening the safe squares.
 Clicking on a mine loses the game.

 Windows Minesweeper always makes the first click safe.
 You open squares with the left mouse button and put flags on mines with the right mouse button.
 You also can use questionmarks bt pressing the right mouse button a second time.
 When you open a square that does not touch a mine, the square will be empty and nearby squares will open in all directions until squares contain numbers.
-A common strategy for starting games is to click randomly until you get a big opening with lots of numbers because this means more clues.
+A common strategy for starting games is to randomly click until you get a big opening with lots of numbers because this means more clues.

 Chording is when you press both mouse buttons at the same time.
-If you flag all the mines touching a number you can chord on the number opens the remaining squares.
+If you flag all mines touching a number, chording on the number opens the remaining squares.
 This can save you a lot of work!
-However, if you place the correct number of flags on the wrong squares, chording will end the game.
+However, if you place the correct number of flags but on the wrong squares, chording will end the game.

 The three difficulty levels are Beginner (8x8 or 9x9 with 10 mines), Intermediate (16x16 with 40 mines) and Expert (30x16 with 99 mines).
 The game ends when all safe squares have been opened.
 A counter shows the number of unflagged mines and a clock shows your time in seconds.
 Minesweeper saves your best time for each difficulty level.

 You also can play Custom games up to 30x24 with a minimum of 10 mines and maximum of (x-1)(y-1) mines.